MusikAnimal/pageviews/README.md

 Run `grunt pageviews` for the main pageviews app, `grunt top` for the top pages app, or just `grunt` to compile everything.

 ### Production
-Before pushing to master remember to run `grunt production` so the assets are minified
+Before pushing to master remember to run `grunt production` so the assets are minified.

 ## Implementation approach